terrimporter/Chronosequence/README.md

 Fig 4 Each stand development stage is important for maintaining gamma diversity and whole community nestedness.
 Use /scripts/Fig4_Simulation.R with /outfiles/tax_meta.csv to create /outfiles/Simulation.csv and /outfiles/Fig4_Simulation.pdf .

 Fig 5 Major groups vary across the post-fire chronosequence.
 Use /scripts/Fig5_composition.R with /outfiles/tax_meta.csv and /infiles/func_table_ammended_Puri.tsv , /infiles/FungalTraits_RhizomorphEricoidFireAnnotations.csv , /infiles/EPA.csv, /infiles/Moog.csv , and /infiles/Tachet.csv to create /outfiles/Fig5_composition.pdf .

+Table 1 Overview of site characteristics.
+Use /scripts/Table1_devstage_years.R with /outfiles/tax_meta.csv with /infiles/veg.csv and /infiles/metadata.csv .

 Fig S1 Fire-origin soil communities are largely distinct from one stand development stage to the next.
 See above for Fig 3.